Generic Name: dexamethasone sodium phosphate

 The lowest possible dose of corticosteroid should be used to control the condition under treatment, and when reduction in dosage is possible, the reduction must be gradual.

 Psychic derangements may appear when corticosteroids are used, ranging from euphoria, insomnia, mood swings, personality changes, and severe depression to frank psychotic manifestations.
 Also, existing emotional instability or psychotic tendencies may be aggravated by corticosteroids.

-Asprin should be used with caution in conjunction with corticosteroids in hypoprothrombinemia.
+Aspirin should be used within caution in conjunction with corticosteroids in hypoprothrombinemia.

 When large doses are given, some authorities advise that antacids be administered between meals to help prevent peptic ulcer.